AntalThomas/Tic-Tac-Toe/README.md

 ![Flow Chart](./Images/flowChart.png)

 ## Extra Plan
-1. Scores are kept for each player.
+1. Scores are kept for each player. :white_check_mark:
 2. Add three themes to pick from at any time at the top left corner of screen.
-3. Restart button doesn't refresh the page it just resets the game board.
+3. Restart button doesn't refresh the page it just resets the game board. :white_check_mark:
 4. Player chooses symbols before game starts.

 ## Struggles: